droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 As the players ascend the hill, Lady Wachter’s crow familiar, Majesto, gives a haughty, defiant caw and joins them from the skies, assuming its true **imp** form before becoming invisible.

-Meanwhile, [[Non-Player Characters#Victor Vallakovich|Victor]] casts the *mage armor* spell on any players who request it.
-He also uses a single fourth-level spell slot to cast *greater invisibility* on himself.
+Meanwhile, [[Non-Player Characters#Victor Vallakovich|Victor]] casts the *mystic armor* spell on any players who request it.
+He also uses a single fourth-level spell slot to cast *invisibility* on himself when in the combat.

-Victor reminds the players that, according to *Ethereal Entities*, he'll need to remain close to the windmill—within sixty feet—in order use his _counterspell_ to protect the circle from the coven's ability to dispel it.
+Victor reminds the players that, according to *Ethereal Entities*, he'll need to be able to thee the windmill in order to use his _counterspell reaction with Dispell Magic_ to protect the circle from the coven's ability to dispel it.
 He asks the players to protect him accordingly.

 As the players approach the windmill, if the night hags have noticed the children's disappearance, the hilltop around the windmill is now sparsely filled by the hundred **toads** once stored in Morgantha's wooden trunk in <span class="citation">O1.
 Ground Floor (p.
 126)</span>.
 (Morgantha released them in order to use the coven's ***Amphibious Cacophony*** lair action to lure the children back to the windmill.)